questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Piercing:** If damage is dealt in excess of a unit's power, the remainder is dealt to the controller's shield dice.
 Damage continues to pierce each shield die and then the controller themselves.

-- **Realm (Summon):** Instead of setting a unit, set a Realm feature with Sheltered.
+- **Realm (Summon):** Instead of setting a unit, set a Realm feature with Shelter.
 Anyone who controls the Realm can activate tactics from the Realm's archetype.
 Each tactic with a Realm keyword requires its own Realm feature to activate.

 - **Reinforce:** When the unit deals damage, add +1 shield power to the controller's outer-most shield die.
 Effect is ignored if the die is already at 6.